 If a student voluntarily withdraws from school while on probation, that student may reenter school on probation at any time.
 If the reason for probation is an unacceptable grade point average, the student may reenter in good standing if, by taking course work in other divisions or schools of Indiana University, grades have been earned that raise the cumulative grade point average to a minimum of 2.5.

 Standing

-- · Academic Probation and Dismissal
+- Academic Probation and Dismissal

+- Academic Restart (Fresh Start through Academic Renewal)

 - Academic Standing

 - Class Standing

-- Reinstatement
+Reinstatement

 Academic Probation and Dismissal